 The Group held cash and cash equivalents and term deposits with banks which are rated B or higher based on rating agency Fitch ratings.
+None of the balances are impaired or past due.

 (d) Liquidity risk

 Liquidity risk is the risk that the Group will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Group's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Group's reputation.
 The Group's liquidity management also involves monitoring the covenants embedded in the bond issue agreements.